 Some of the best in-person workers for a particular spot in your small business may not be outstanding remote workers if they lack specific technological skills or do not have the personal characteristics needed to stay motivated when away from the team.
 These individuals must be self-starters who are creative and able to stay on task.
 In addition, they must also be excellent communicators as all members of the team will need to share progress regularly via telephone, email, or video conferences.

 Of course, if one of your candidates has prior remote work experience, this is an excellent sign that they could be successful on your team.
 However, do not cross candidates off your list if they have no remote work experience.
 Instead, look for these character traits that point to solid possibilities of success.

 - Personally motivated

 The Good and the Bad of Remote Interviews

 Despite these positives, you must also keep in mind the negatives that go hand-in-hand with remote interviews.
 Technological glitches can cause frustration and significantly hamper an otherwise productive meeting.
-Not being able to interact in person keeps you from forming a full impression of the candidate as nonverbal cues and body language are hampered.
-By approaching the remote interview and hiring process as something that will feel awkward but that can yield great results, you will be free to react with compassion both to yourself and to your job candidates when problems do arise.
+Not being able to interact in person keeps you from forming a complete impression of the candidate as nonverbal cues and body language are hampered.
+By approaching the remote interview and hiring process as something that will feel awkward but can yield excellent results, you will be free to react with compassion both to yourself and your job candidates when problems arise.

 Interview processes and hiring are happening remotely with increasing frequency these days.
 As long as you know how to handle this process with understanding, it can be a smooth and productive one.
 These tips will help you avoid the common pitfalls of hiring remotely while helping you hone in on the ideal remote candidate.
 Let our team of small business experts at e-marketing associates help you further improve your business with software tools and website design products created around the unique needs of small businesses.
 Contact E-Marketing Associates today to learn more.